Jigyasa0405/Medical-Bot/README.md

 # Usage
 Open the frontend in a browser.
-Type a question in the input box (e.g., "What are the symptoms of diabetes?").
+Type a question in the input box (e.g., "Symptoms of flu?").
 Receive a summarized, grammatically correct response from the chatbot.

 # Future Enhancements